Extinguishment (Removal) of Highway Rights

 - Land ownership

-It is recommended that you investigate any costs involved with the transfer prior to the extinguishment procedures being commenced, but not to commit financially unless/until the extinguishment application is successful.
+It is recommended that the applicant investigates any costs involved with the transfer of land ownership prior to the extinguishment procedures being commenced, but not to commit financially unless/until the extinguishment application is successful.

 - The process

 Following submission of an application to extinguish highway rights, the applicant will be sent a plan showing the extent of the public highway.
 The applicant must annotate this plan to confirm the area of land which they are applying to extinguish.